 - Crystalloid fluids

-- Nasogastric decompression in case of obstruction, followed by radiography of the abdomen
+- Nasogastric decompression in case of obstruction, followed by abdominal radiography

-- Gastric lavage in case of the tarry stool, to rule out upper GI bleeding
+- Gastric lavage, in case of tarry stool, to rule out upper GI bleeding

 - Upper endoscopy or flexible sigmoidoscopy in the gastric lavage is negative

-- Meckel scan may not be informative even if there is a lot of evidence for the condition
+- Meckel scan may not be informative even with substantial evidence of the condition

 - Surgery should be considered if the condition exacerbates dramatically, even without nuclear diagnostics.